meagletheseagull/owl_shellhacks/README.md

   * Will be live (if our test harness is working right.)
 * Target coordinates will be provided
 * Coordinates are limited to earth
+* Only one pan/tilt camera available, write you code and then we will copy it over to the Pi4 with the cam.
+We could also enable ssh so everyone can "timeshare" on it.

 ## Hints
 * Assume static GPS location / rotation of camera base first.
   * Ahem... yes we have a GPS unit but it's very hard to get to work indoors, even in a window.
+* Simulation is fine if you would rather do that first.
+* If you want to visualize a target coordinate, something like this might be helpful https://towardsdatascience.com/simple-gps-data-visualization-using-python-and-open-street-maps-50f992e9b676
+* Maybe 3d plotting might help if you create a simulator for the camera and target? https://jakevdp.github.io/PythonDataScienceHandbook/04.12-three-dimensional-plotting.html
+* Common issues with GPS https://raspberrypi.stackexchange.com/questions/68816/how-can-i-set-up-my-g-mouse-usb-gps-for-use-with-raspbian
+* The Rpi4 is using libcamera right now.
+That's the new open source camera stack for Rpis.
+But if you really need to use something that is only compatible with raspicam, we can make that happen.